Steven

 Appl.
 Phys.
 Lett.
 103, 163901 (2013)

-integrated power harvesting functionality
+microwave metamaterial with integrated power harvesting

 Allen M. Hawkes, Alexander R. Katko1 and Steven A. Cummer